 First, let’s examine what global marketing isn’t.
 It’s not a standardized process that you take global.
 Some aspects can be standardized, such as a logo, but others, such as packaging or advertising strategy, may or may not be used to develop a global marketing strategy.

 A global marketing strategy is one component of a total global strategy.
 It must incorporate all functional aspects of a business from finance to operations to R&D. It must also carry a well-defined objective because without officially declaring where you are going, you will never get there.

 The more detailed the objective, the clearer and more focused the global marketing strategy becomes.
 For example, when a target market is selected (e.g., France), the market mix comprising of price, package, and promotion, that is already in place must be evaluated to determine what parts can be standardized and what parts must be adapted to meet the target overseas market requirements.
 Don’t think for a moment that you can minimize country-to-country differences.
 Embrace them and develop your strategy in such a way as to complement the differences.

 If a global marketing strategy is done right, it can have many benefits for an organization.
 Here are four.

 The more you grow, the faster you learn, and the more you learn, the more effective you become at rolling out a new and improved product and service offerings.
-With Facebook’s recent IPO, the company has done a remarkable job servicing the needs of the North American market and making money.
-Its next expansion effort will be in India.
-What’s already been discovered is that Internet advertising makes up just 3 percent of India's advertising market, compared to 17 percent in the United States.
-For Facebook to develop a global marketing strategy in India, they must improve on their already existing North American strategy to monetize all the users in India in terms of their revenue base.
+With Facebook’s IPO, the company had done a remarkable job servicing the needs of the North American market and making money.
+Its next expansion effort was to be in India.
+What they had already discovered is that Internet advertising made up just 3 percent of India's advertising market, compared to 17 percent in the United States.
+For Facebook to develop a global marketing strategy in India, it required improving on their already existing North American strategy to monetize all the users in India in terms of their revenue base.